NikitaBarkalov/finder-data-references/README.md

 ## Getting Started

 You can try out the live version of the application or run it locally on your machine.
-You can find sample PDFs to test the application in the `pdf_examples/` directory.
+You can find sample PDFs to test the application in the `pdf_examples/input/` directory, or access the full dataset on [Kaggle](https://www.kaggle.com/competitions/make-data-count-finding-data-references/data).

 ### Live Demo & Writeup
 - **Live Demo (Render):** [https://mdc-service-latest.onrender.com/](https://mdc-service-latest.onrender.com/) *(Note: Please allow 2-5 minutes for the server to wake up on the first visit)*